 NOTE: Since these audio alerts are used across two systems, they must also be enabled on the NEXEO | HDX base station to be functional.
-This configuration is generally performed at installation.
 When successfully connected, the Connection Status at the top of the screen will read "Connected."
 If this is not the case, contact HME Technical Support at 1-800-848-4468 for assistance.